 Report on the Excavation of the extension to Trench 3 from 7th to 16th September, 2016 prepared by Dr Ian Parker Heath.
 Again plans and sections are currently being digitised.

 Report on the Animal Bones by Dr Ashleigh Haruda.

 An Assessment of Ceramic Finds Recovered During the Peeling Back the Layers Community Archaeology Project by Dr Jon Goodwin, complete with catalogue.

-Final Report on the Historical Research by Dr Simon Harris.
+Final Historical Report with Appendices by Dr Simon Harris.
 With full and comprehensive appendices.